 For one thing, it got some of us unhooked from processed sugary and starchy treats, and thinking more about fiber content and healthy fats.

-The other upside to the low-carb approach was that people often ate more protein and more fat.
+Plus, the low-carb approach meant that people often ate more protein and fat.
 When we eat protein and fat, we release satiety hormones, particularly CCK, which is one of the main hormones that tells us we’re full.

 More protein and fat means we’re often less hungry.
 Which means we eat less.
 Which means we lose fat.
 It’s the “eating less” part (not the insulin part) that actually matters.